hashkanna/CarND-Vehicle-Detection/README.md

 ####Criteria 3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them)

 Support Vector Classifier(LinearSVC) has been used to classify the vehicles and non-vehicles based on the training png images from KITTI [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) images

+Code is available in Cells 129 and 130 of the notebook.

 * Training and Test Set has been created using the train_test_split function from sklearn.
 A ratio of 85:15 train/test split has been selected as shown in the code below
 ```